Groceries are one of the primary expenses of every household, just as unavoidable as utility bills, insurance payments, and taxes.

 Related reading: Costco is an excellent choice to save money by buying in bulk which is available in most regions in Canada.
 Learn about Costcos membership benefits here.

 - Potential Annual Savings: $12 to $180 per person

 Over half the Canadians spend anywhere between $1 and $15 a month on soft drinks.
 Ideally, you can cut that out entirely and increase your water intake, which is the best fluid for your body, after all.

 A relatively costly alternative would be fresh juices (you can cut costs by sourcing cheap/local produce).
 Cutting soft drinks is also a healthier option.

 18. Earn Cash and Scan Groceries

-Potential Annual Savings: $120 to $180 (depends upon offers and what do you need to buy)
+- Potential Annual Savings: $120 to $180 (depending upon offers and what you need to buy)

 19. Expiration Date

 - Helpful Link: Foods you can consume past expiration date

 When you are buying in bulk or during a sale, be sure to check for the expiration date.
 Buying discounted food, only to throw it away because you couldn’t consume it within the expiration date, is actually more expensive.